 I realized that blogging could be a lucrative side hustle while working on my career.
 However, I still had no monetization strategy.
 I was making progress with my blog that I was happy with.
 I joined blogger networks to gain access to sponsored campaigns but once I learned how to pitch brands on my own, my brand really began to take off.
 Once I started to build my audience, I started dabbling in affiliate marketing with LiketoKnowIt, Amazon and Shopstyle.
 Since then I’ve worked on numerous campaigns with household name brands like Pantene, Clorox, and Adidas.
-My family has even commissioned campaigns with tourism boards and gotten to travel to places like New York City and Gulf Shores.
+My family has even commissioned campaigns with tourism boards and got into travel blogging.
+We’ve traveled to places like New York City and Gulf Shores.

 5 Easy Ways to Find Brand PR Contacts

 Have you ever crafted the perfect pitch only to send it and have the email bounce?
 I have and it’s the worst feeling.
 Finding the right contact before sending your pitch is key to having more success when pitching.
 Whether you’re just starting out or you’ve been blogging for a little while but want to start working with brands, here are a few tips on how to find brand contacts.

 1. Get the contact from a press release

 This is probably the number one way I’ve had success of finding a brand PR contact and the right one at that.
 A press release will more than likely have the contact name, email, and phone number for the person you will want to send your pitch to.